21+ Interesting Facts About Gorillas. Relation to humans, diet, habitat, strength & more

 Gorillas become old enough to start mating at around 9 years.
 Females reach sexual maturity earlier than males at 9 years and males reach their sexual maturity at 10 years.

-Both males and females are cast out of the family group when they are old enough to mate to prevent inbreeding with the females and to ensure that the dominant silverback retains his exclusive mating rights of all the females.
+Both males and females are cast out of the family group when they are old enough to mate to prevent inbreeding with the females and to ensure that the dominant silverback retains his exclusive mating rights over all the females.

 The young females go and join the family of another silverback, or start a new family with other young silverbacks that are also looking to establish a new group.